Toward A Reconfigurable Quantum Network Enabled by a Broadband Entangled Source

 where $C_{P_A,P_B}$ is the number of coincidence counts observed when Alice and Bob measure in the $P_A$ and $P_B$ polarizations (respectively).

-The sifted key rate $R_{\text{sif}}$ is calculated using the formula:
+The sifted key rate $R_{\textrm{sif}}$ is calculated using the formula:

-and $T_{\text{acq}}$ is the experimental acquisition time required to obtain the coincidence counts $C_{P_i,P_s}$.
-We note that a bit-flip must be performed for the $H/V$ coincidences to account for the anti-correlated outcomes when the state $|\Psi^{+}\rangle$ is used for QKD.
+We note that a bit-flip must be performed for the $H/V$ coincidences [Fig. \ref{fig:QKDsetup}(c), bottom left corner] to account for the anti-correlated outcomes when the Bell state $|\Psi^{+}\rangle$ is used for QKD.